pivotal/blog/content/post/vcenter_6.7_tls.md

 Comodo); We encourage you to use the reseller and the Certificate Authority (CA) with which you are most comfortable]_.

-We have 4 files:
+We have 3 files:

-1. Our private key file.

-2. Our [certificate
+1. Our [certificate
    file](https://raw.githubusercontent.com/cunnie/docs/master/tls/vcenter-70_nono_io.crt).
    This is a single (not a chain) certificate for our server, [vcenter-70.nono.io](https://vcenter-70.nono.io).

-3. Our [chained
+2. Our [chained
    certificates](https://raw.githubusercontent.com/cunnie/docs/master/tls/vcenter-70_nono_io.ca-bundle).
    (CA Bundle) This chain should _not_ include the server certificate.
 It _should_ include the root certificate, which should be at the bottom of the